Dodgers–Padres rivalry: 2024

-Both teams opened the 2024 MLB season with a 2-game series at Gocheok Sky Dome in Seoul, South Korea on March 20 and 21, 2024, splitting the series.
+Both teams opened the season with a 2-game series at Gocheok Sky Dome in Seoul, South Korea on March 20 and 21, 2024, splitting the series.

 The Padres would dedicate the 2024 season in memory of Seidler and they would have their highest win total in a season (93) since the pennant winning 1998 season.
 It would also be the first year the Padres would win the regular-season series against the Dodgers since 2010.
 The Juan Soto trade proved to improve the Padres as they received Michael King in the trade, a young dynamic pitcher that helped lengthen their rotation.
-The Padres would clinch a postseason spot on a Triple play against the Dodgers, becoming the first time a team ever clinch a postseason berth on a Triple play.
-The Dodgers would clinch first seed and the NL West two nights later, which meant there would be another Dodgers-Padres postseason if the Padres won their Wild Card Series match-up against Atlanta.
+The Padres would clinch a postseason spot on a triple play against the Dodgers, becoming the first time a team ever clinch a postseason berth on a triple play.
+The Dodgers would clinch first seed and the NL West two nights later, which meant there would be another Dodgers-Padres postseason if the Padres won their Wild Card Series match-up against Atlanta, which they did.